Disaster Recovery: Talos + Longhorn

 kustomize build --enable-helm infrastructure/ | kubectl apply -f -

-⚠️ Important: Do not deploy applications with persistent volumes yet.
+⚠️ Important: Don't deploy applications with persistent volumes yet.
 This phase only sets up the core infrastructure.

 Phase 2: Storage Preparation